ctyeong/OpticalFlows_HsAnts/README.md

 # Short Highlight Video

-You can see actual ant behaviors from the 3-minute highlight video of our recording below where days are denoted as "D-2", "D-1", "D+1", ..., "D+18" at the top-right corner based on the removal event:
+You can see actual ant behaviors from the 3-minute highlight video of our recording below where days are denoted as "D-2", "D-1", "D+1", ..., "D+18" at the top-right corner based on the removal event.
+To watch, click the image below:
 [![](http://img.youtube.com/vi/eGFQb45QejQ/0.jpg)](http://www.youtube.com/watch?v=eGFQb45QejQ "")

 # Data Description